Please read on for a bit more pragmatic approach to start understanding the costs of your IT system being planned.

 System power (SPI) 21.2 21.2 21.2

 I have multiplied the SFI by 100, to have it shown and differentiate a bit more prominent on graphs.
-Relative comparisons are not changed by this.
+Relative comparisons are not changed by that multiplication.

-And now the “mandatory part” for those lovely meeting moments powered by PowerPoint, in front of CFO’s and CIO’s brutally exposed to the eye-watering costs of implementing the Technical Architecture they will never understand but to which they need to commit.
+And now the “mandatory part”.
+Specially prepared for those lovely and tense, meeting moments powered by PowerPoint, in front of CFO’s and CIO’s, who are at that very moment brutally exposed to the eye-watering costs of implementing the Technical Architecture they will never fully understand.
+But to which they know they need to commit.

 One can argue that perhaps this is a crude method.
-Or perhaps not comprehensive enough, as a valid view on the IT infrastructure QOS, etc.
+Or perhaps not comprehensive enough, as a valid view on the IT infrastructure, QoS not mesured, etc.